 Scrutiny of foreign takeovers has stymied deals in North America before.
 Cnooc was forced in 2005 to abandon a $19 billion hostile bid for El Segundo, California-based Unocal as U.S. lawmakers proposed legislation to block it.

-Canada rebuffed Melbourne-based BHP (BHP)’s $40 billion hostile takeover bid for Potash Corp. of Saskatchewan Inc. in 2010, the second rejection in 25 years following its blocking of Alliant Techsystems Inc. (ATK)’s bid for MacDonald Dettwiler & Associates Ltd. (MDA)’s space business in 2008.
+Canada rebuffed Melbourne-based BHP (BHP)’s $40 billion hostile takeover bid for Potash Corp. of Saskatchewan Inc. in 2010, the second rejection in 25 years following its blocking of Alliant Techsystems Inc. (ATK:US)’s bid for MacDonald Dettwiler & Associates Ltd. (MDA)’s space business in 2008.

 Still, Canada needs “hundreds of billions of dollars of capital” to unlock the potential of its oil sands, Pacific Coast liquefied natural gas export facilities and emerging shale developments, according to Eric Nuttall, a portfolio manager who oversees $110 million at Sprott Asset Management Inc. in Toronto.